-For more history of the area, see elsewhere on our website.
+For more history of the area, see the website of the Fishergate, Fulford & Heslington Local History Group (FFH)

-See also Van Wilson's book: 'Beyond the Postern Gate:

-A history of Fishergate and Fulford Road'
+See also Van Wilson's book: 'Beyond the Postern Gate: A history of Fishergate and Fulford Road'

-The 'Friends of York Walls' open Fishergate Tower between 11am and 4pm on most Bank Holidays, York Residents Weekend, Heritage Open Buildings Weekend and many other occasions.
-Website:- www.yorkwalls.org.uk
+The 'Friends of York Walls' open Fishergate Tower many summer weekends between 11am and 4pm.

-FFH thank the following for information, pictures and assistance: YAT, YAYAS, York Museums Trust, Van Wilson, On-Site Archaeology, Archaeological Planning Consultancy Ltd. and others.
+FFH thank the following for information, pictures and assistance: YAT, YAYAS, York Museums Trust, Van Wilson, On-Site Archaeology, Archaeological Planning Consultancy Ltd. and others Revised and re-published by FFH in April 2014